How to plan for worst-case scenarios on the farm

 Work through the scenarios, follow the money.
 What if the worst happens, and farm cash flow plummets or even stops?
 What steps, in which order, will you take to maintain operations and service any debt?
 “I suggest farmers explore a theoretical debt restructuring exercise,” Betker says.
 “The first step might be to tap available working capital.
 But take it a few steps further and consider whether you’ll sell assets, and which assets you’ll sell.”
 This decision framework goes in the disaster section of your business plan and can be referred to if needed.

 Insure appropriately.
-As Johnston explains, insurance is available to cover many of the worst-case scenarios a farm business can face: damage to or destruction of dwellings, machinery and structures; business interruption, disability or death.
+As Steve Johnston, with The Co-operators in Guelph, Ont., explains, insurance is available to cover many of the worst-case scenarios a farm business can face: damage to or destruction of dwellings, machinery and structures; business interruption, disability or death.
 By working through risk scenarios with a qualified advisor, a family can get the business and personal coverage that’s right for them.
 “Everyone’s unique, with a different risk appetite,” Johnston says.
 “Whether the farm is a family operation currently planning for the next generation or owned by a corporation, many factors determine what protection might be needed.
 We’re in business to help manage risk.”

 Keep your management tuned.
 In Hammerton’s view, one of the most effective ways to mitigate disaster risk is through good farm management.
 “Producers with realistic production targets, a sound crop rotation, sound management of animals – these strong managers mitigate risk on their farms,” he says.
 “If finance is the framework for risk mitigation, production and management hang on that framework.”